-Avista Corporation's vision is to deliver better energy for life.
-We strive to fulfill this vision by improving the lives of our customers through the safe, responsible and affordable delivery of energy.
-Our guiding values of trust, innovation and collaboration support our commitments to Corporate Responsibility, which encompass a broader approach to sustainability in order to build long-term value for our stakeholders.
+These guiding principles, along with our shared values of trust, innovation, and collaboration, serve as the foundation of our Corporate Responsibility commitments, which encompass a broader approach to sustainability in order to build long-term value for our stakeholders.

-At its heart, Corporate Responsibility is our commitment to manage the social, environmental and economic effects of our operations safely, responsibly, and affordably, while endeavoring to have a positive, lasting impact on the society and environments in which we operate.
+At its heart, Corporate Responsibility is our commitment to manage the environmental, social, and economic effects of our operations safely, responsibly, and affordably, while endeavoring to have a positive, lasting impact on the environment and society in which we operate.